Extremely Common Home Theater Problems

 Have you ever seen someone on YouTube with foam padding on the wall behind them?
 This does the same thing.
 The good news this is at least an easy fix especially with acoustic panels.

 Calibrating them of course also helps, and if they aren’t, then you’ll want to do so immediately.
-It makes a dramatic difference.
-I give you some tips on how to do that and more in this article.
+It makes a dramatic difference in the entire experience.

 Why Do The Faces On My TV Look Red?